NYU Langone Hospitals – General Practice Residency does not require the Advanced Dental Admission Test (ADAT).

 - Troubleshooting research problems

-These residents, together with medical residents, complete a research project under the continuing guidance of the Office of Clinical Research and present their findings at NYU Lutheran’s Annual Research Fair.
-Interested first-year general dentistry residents may voluntarily participate in a research project.
+GPR residents have the opportunity to conduct a research project under the continuing guidance of the Office of Clinical Research and present their findings at NYU Langone - Brooklyn's Annual Research Fair.

-NYU Lutheran Dental Medicine residents participate in journal clubs to keep abreast of current research and learn to use an evidence-based approach to critical reviews of the dental literature.
+NYU Langone Hospitals – General Practice Residency residents participate in journal clubs to keep abreast of current research and learn to use an evidence-based approach to critical reviews of the dental literature.
 Residents learn to integrate research into daily practice and lay the foundation for a lifetime dedicated to providing scientifically based oral healthcare.

-In addition to the core curriculum, GPR emphasizes holistic dental and medical treatment of the patient.
+In addition to the core curriculum, GPR emphasizes dental and medical treatment of the patient.
 To achieve a deep understanding of comprehensive dental care integrated with medical applications into dentistry, residents participate in rotations in family medicine, anesthesia, and in the emergency room.
 They receive significant experience in managing in-patients as well as providing dental care in the operating room.
-Residents at the NYU Lutheran-Sunset Park campus also rotate to nearby NYU Lutheran-affiliated community health centers located in Brooklyn and Augustana nursing home.
+Residents at the NYU Langone Hospitals-Sunset Park campus also rotate to nearby NYU Langone Hospitals-affiliated community health centers located in Brooklyn and at the Augustana nursing home.

 Stipend and Fringe Benefits

-NYU Lutheran Dental Medicine offers its postgraduate trainees generous stipends and fringe benefits which are competitive with other hospitals in the New York metropolitan area.
+NYU Langone Hospitals – General Practice Residency offers its postgraduate trainees generous stipends and fringe benefits which are competitive with other hospitals in the New York metropolitan area.

-There are 14 dental operatories at the NYU Lutheran-Sunset Park campus and an additional 18 operatories within the NYU Lutheran Family Health Center Network.
+There are 14 dental operatories at the NYU Langone Hospitals-Sunset Park campus and an additional 18 operatories within the NYU Langone Family Health Center Network.
 Each facility has the equipment and supplies necessary to provide comprehensive services in all phases of general dentistry.

-NYU Lutheran Dental Medicine participates in the PASS/MATCH process.
+NYU Langone Hospitals – General Practice Residency participates in the PASS/MATCH process.
 Prospective residents can apply to the GPR program via the Postdoctoral Application Support Service (PASS).
-The application deadline is December 3rd.
+The application deadline is November 15th.
 Required supplemental materials include a 2×2 photo, which should be sent directly to the site.
 Upon acceptance, a final transcript and dental school diploma must be presented.

 PLEASE NOTE YOU WILL FIND US LISTED AS NYU LUTHERAN DENTAL MEDICINE.